heyhuynhgiabuu/felixblog/content/posts/My Insane Blog Pipeline.md

     }
 }

-# Step 2: Sync posts from Obsidian to Hugo content folder using Robocopy
+# Step 2: Sync posts from Obsidian to Hugo content folder
-Write-Host "Syncing posts from Obsidian..."

-if (-not (Test-Path $sourcePath)) {
+Write-Host "Syncing posts from Obsidian..." if (-not (Test-Path $sourcePath)) {
     Write-Error "Source path does not exist: $sourcePath" exit 1